 This year the Efteling will launch a third accommodation beer, this time one especially for the hotel.
-We don’t know what it will be yet.
-Blond seems to be the theme in the last two, so it could be another blond or it could be something else entirely.
-I am hoping for something dark.
+We didn’t know what it would be yet when I wrote this, but now we now it is Hotel de Bottle by Brouwerij Opener.
 I will talk about this a bit more in the podcast of Kleine Boodschap

 What do you think the style of the next Efteling beer will be?